-Interference: Any time you use a wireless controller, you need to worry about interference.
+Interference: Whenever you use a wireless controller, you must worry about interference.
 Any other electronics or appliances in the surrounding area can interfere with the connection between the console and controller.

 Misplaced Controllers: It’s quite easy to misplace or lose a wireless controller because you don’t have a cable that connects it to your console.
 You might find that it slid under your couch or between your pillows.